filyp/autocorrect/CONTRIBUTING.md

 # All contributions
-Keep the code clean with `flake8`.
 Use `pre-commit` to ensure the checks are executed automatically upon commit.
 To set up `pre-commit`:
 ```
 pip install pre-commit
 pre-commit install
 ```

+Code style: `black`

 # When changing autocorrection logic
 Run this command before and after changes, and paste the output in the comments: